valeriyvan/swift-geometrize/README.md

 ## swift-geometrize

 Swift package for recreating images as geometric primitives.
-It is Swift port of [C++ library](https://github.com/Tw1ddle/geometrize-lib).
+It began as a Swift port of the [geometrize-lib C++ library](https://github.com/Tw1ddle/geometrize-lib), but it has since evolved in a distinct direction.

 ## Usage